 Important notes about viewing the images:

-4. You can stop and start the slide show at any time by clicking the pause Pause button and resume/play Play button button at the top right.
+- You can stop and start the slide show at any time by clicking the pause and resume/play button at the top right.

-5. To view in full-screen mode, click the expand Expand button button near the top right.
-To restore normal viewing size click the contract Contract button button.
+- To view in full-screen mode, click the expand button near the top right.
+To restore normal viewing size click the contract button.

-8. To return to this page, click the Exit button button near the top right.
+- To return to this page, click the button near the top right.